asarup/lab3/lab-report-2.md

 ## Part 3 - Reflection
-This lab taught me a lot about interacting with remote servers.
-Prior to week 2, I had no idea how I would even go about doing something like that, but now that I know it's surprisingly simple.
-I guess it makes sense that it would be simple, since being able to run commands on remote devices is probably a pretty critical functionality for almost any form of software development.
-I imagine that this skill in particular - knowing how to use `ssh`, `scp`, and other mechanisms of interacting with remote servers - will come in handy for most, if not all, of the projects I will work on in the future.
+This lab taught me a lot about running servers on local and even remote ports.
+By creating a class that implements the `URLHandler` interface and overriding its `handleRequest(URI url)` method, I learned how I can use the URL path to execute certain functionalities, like adding a queried string to a searchable list.
+This is in large part also thanks to my newfound understanding of the actual structure of a URL, and how it can be broken down into components like the root, path, and query.

+I also learned more about writing tests with JUnit and how important it is to use multiple tests that check for unique scenarios/edge cases.
+For example, the `reverseInPlace()` method passed on some inputs, and failed on others.
+If I hadn't found the case in which the method failed, I wouldn't have known that the method wasn't implemented properly.